Theater of Cruelty

 Striking balance

-A dazed man stands there with his ID card in hand, wondering what happened, asking "who am I?".
-He must see his privileges permanently revoked, such as he did not even know were privileges.
+A dazed man stands with his ID card in hand, wondering what happened, asking "who am I?".
+He must see his privileges permanently revoked, things he did not even know were privileges.
 On top of it all, he has become the target of women's accumulated resentment.
-He sees that the pattern is unraveling, and that he must reorient himself.
+He sees a pattern unraveling, and he must reorient himself.

-One such man is Tobias Haberl, a writer in his 40s from Munich.
-He has the sympathetic quality that he wants to test his own masculinity and meet women halfway.
+One such man is Tobias Haberl, a writer in his XNUMXs from Munich.
+He has the sympathetic quality that he wants to put his own masculinity to the test and meet women halfway.
 He knows where to start – with himself.
-That meant many thresholds of consciousness for an over-protected boy child, with one paterfamilias who cultivated his medical profession to perfection, who took responsibility for all the family's financial and organizational needs, until one day he retired and for the first time in his life set foot in a supermarket.
-Here it stopped.
+That meant gaining a whole lot of new insights for an over-protected boy.
+His father cultivated his medical profession to perfection, took responsibility for the whole family's financial and organizational needs, until one day he retired and for the first time in his life set foot in a supermarket.
+Here it all came to a halt.
+The pater familias was helplessly lost.
 Tobias' mother had taken care of all that – the home, the children, the education.
-It was a good, caring and particularly out-of-date home.
+It was a good, caring and very out-of-date home.

-In the female/male ratio as of 2023, Tobias is 100 percent self-taught.
+The relationship between man and woman as of 2023 turned Tobias into a 100 percent self-taught man.
 As such, he has come a long way, for example when he asks: "How could I understand that I had not noticed the female voice because it had been overheard and ignored or silenced in a male-dominated society?
-How could I understand that I found myself in a culture that wants to identify with the very heroes that legitimize this culture's domination?”
+How could I understand that I found myself in a culture that wants to identify me with the very heroes that legitimize this culture's domination?”

 Thus, it is about balance.
 The longing for a masculinity that does not deny itself, but which also does not strive for the alpha male ideal.
 It is stressful.
 For now, it seems to Tobias that most men fall under the category of 'old white man' – regardless of age.
 A bunch of discontinued models.
 The kind you can say anything about, just nothing good.
 The author Haberl, for his part, cannot portray a well-known feminist, with a well-founded assessment of good and bad, without meeting a veritable shitstorm in social media.
 He has landed in the zeitgeist, the one that basically gives the woman right and the man wrong.
 He asks: “What does it mean to be a man today when you don't want to run through life like a commander, but also not like a flagship feminist – when you consider yourself critically but don't want to be thrown away like an old shirt? »

-Tobias initially answers the question by quoting Virginia Woolf in her essay A Room of One's Own from 1929.
-She describes an imaginary sister of William Shakespeare in the 16th century: “Of course she also wanted to write and travel the world, but she was prevented and married off to a rich man; she probably did her 'duty' for a while before running away to London to make her dreams come true, but there she was rejected by all the theaters and sooner or later had children.
+Tobias initially answers the question by quoting Virginia Woolf in her essay A Room of One's Ownfrom 1929.
+She describes an imaginary sister of William Shakespeare in the 16th century: “Of course she also wanted to write and travel the world, but she was held back and married off to a rich man; she probably did her 'duty' for a while before running away to London to make her dreams come true, but there she was rejected by all the theaters and sooner or later made pregnant.
 In the end, she probably killed herself.”

 Tobias Haberl